proxytranslation/user-docs/quoting.md

 This one skips all pages that have `+` or `?` in their URL, but these skipped URLs will also be included in your pages list.
 After Discovery/Scan you can export your URL list and check if you need any of these skipped pages, and you can add the specific pages you need at any later time.

+**IMPORTANT!** Pages will only be skipped if the regular expression covers the full URL; partial matches will be discovered and scanned.

 Read more about URLs and their structure here:
 * [https://en.wikipedia.org/wiki/Uniform_resource_locator](https://en.wikipedia.org/wiki/Uniform_resource_locator)